Ukraine leader pledges government reshuffle ahead of more rallies

 "RADICAL TROUBLEMAKERS"

-They have since spiralled into protests against misrule and corruption among Ukraine's leaders and officials and there have been violent clashes with police in Kiev city centre in which three protesters died this week, two from gunshot wounds.
+They have since spiraled into protests against misrule and corruption among Ukraine's leaders and officials and there have been violent clashes with police in Kiev city center in which three protesters died this week, two from gunshot wounds.

 Commenting on the spread of protests to other cities, the Party of the Regions said in a statement: "The situation has grown sharper throughout the country."
 It urged Ukrainians to ignore the calls of "radical troublemakers" to join the rallies.